How to Convert Excel to Google Sheets (Step-by-Step)

 But if you want to work on the sent file in your familiar and comfortable Google Sheets environment, you may want to convert Excel to Google Sheets.

-In this tutorial, I will show you some ways you can use to open an Excel file in Google Sheets easily.
-Excel
+In this tutorial, I will show you how to easily open files and convert Excel to Google Sheets.

 The Easiest Way to Convert Excel to Google Sheets